dalgard/meteor-viewmodel/README.md

 If you are migrating gradually from `manuel:viewmodel` or any other package that exports a `ViewModel` and/or overwrites `Blaze.Template.prototype.viewmodel`, there are a couple of steps you need to take to remedy conflicts:

-1. Make sure `dalgard:viewmodel` is included *before* any package fitting the description above.
+1. Make sure `dalgard:viewmodel` is included *before* any package that fits the description above.
 2. Reassign the needed functionality to whichever names you like, directly from the package.

 Like this: